 Group Tours for Care Facilities or Day Programs

 Group Tours may be scheduled on days and times convenient to the group.

 The tour fee is $15 per pair (1 individual living with dementia and 1 caregiver).
-Registration is required one week in advance; group leaders should call 412.622.3289 to register.
+Registration is required three weeks in advance; group leaders should call 412.622.3289 to register.
 Groups are limited to 6 pairs per docent.

 See a video about In the Moment.